tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 84-85 Interlude (DuFr).md

 Reported here: [[Scrying Delwath Tollen Downtime]]

+## Philosopher's Guild Information

+- Letter about the [[Rodnya Voknaz]], received in trade for the silver wand from the Elemental Forge: [[Philosopher's Information Concerning Rodnya Voknaz]]

+## Mirror Visions

 ## Other Information

 - A message from [[Fausto]] to [[Delwath]], via the Sending spell, received on Feb 25th: “[[Apollyon]] sends his regards, and asks: what's the matter, Delwath, don't you want to see the rest of my little surprise?
 Scared to watch?”